f5devcentral/f5-big-iq-lab/docs/class8/module1/asm-lab-bigip.rst

 ..
-TITLE: Deploy a WAF with BIG-IQ and AS3 using an ASM policy on BIG-IP
+TITLE: Deploy a WAF with BIG-IQ and AS3 using an ASM policy on BIG-IP using Policy Builder

 .. note:: Estimated time to complete: **25 minutes**